- Jane Ahlfeld

 WARREN BARKER built his first boat, a Culler skiff, in 1976 after earning his B.A. at Williams College.
 He then studied at Hoosuck Design and Woodworking School before joining Murray Peterson Associates in Maine, where he helped to build a number of prams and spars, as well as the 42′ ketch NIA.
 For the next four years he worked as a project foreman at Eric Goetz Custom Sailboat Company, mostly building high-tech, one-off, cold-molded racing boats.
 Along the way, Warren has built or rebuilt a variety of small craft on his own.
 A two-and-a-half-year stint restoring the yawl COTTON BLOSSOM ended with his first commission in his new shop, a Haven 12½′.
 A Bridges Point 24 kept the doors open, followed by CURLEW, a reproduction of the Herreshoff Alerion.
 Immersed in the Herreshoff technique, he used their methods to produce a 26′ gig for Portsmouth Abbey School and a Columbia dinghy.
 Having completed the 30′6″ William Garden–designed “Camilla” and the Herreshoff 12½′ “Crow Dancer” in his Westport, Massachusetts, shop, he took the position of senior instructor at IYRS mentoring the construction of Herreshoff designs from 12′ to 35′ and a smattering of other designers’ work.
 Trying to stay ahead of the students, he is learning the ins and outs of GarWood and Chris-Craft boats.

 Born and raised in Waterloo, Ontario, Canada, GREG BAUER came to boatbuilding as a third career later in life.
 Before the boatbuilding bug bit hard, he worked for six years as a design draftsman for a metal fabrication shop and for ten years as an accounting manager of an auto parts manufacturer.
 A couple of sailing experiences on the Maine windjammer ROSEWAY led Greg to the world of wooden boats, and he soon enrolled at The Landing School in Kennebunkport, Maine.
 After graduating from their boatbuilding program, Greg joined the school’s staff as a graduate teaching assistant.
 He then spent three years as a joiner with Bruckmann Yachts in Mississauga, Ontario.
 Greg moved to mid-coast Maine in the spring of 2002 and spent nine years with the boatbuilding crew at French & Webb in Belfast, Maine.
 In the spring of 2011 he joined the staff at WoodenBoat School as Waterfront Manager.
-In the fall of 2011 he started his own business, NB Woodworking, specializing in yacht joinery, custom cabinetry and fine woodworking.
+In the off-season he has worked as a boatbuilder/carpenter at several boatyards in the mid-coast region.
+Most recently at Brooklin Boat Yard.

 KEVIN BECKWITH has been sea-kayaking for over a decade, becoming hooked immediately on the sport after his first kayaking tour with a local outfitter.
 After finding like-minded kayakers, he continued to pursue his passion, advancing his skills and teaching others.
 Kevin has paddled waters from Maryland to Maine, and Wales, United Kingdom.
 He is a British Canoeing 5 Star Leader in Sea Kayaking; a UKCC Level 2 Coach; American Canoe Association Level 5 Advanced Open Water Instructor; and a registered Maine Guide.
 When not sea-kayaking, Kevin is a professional economist and teacher of mathematics.
 He resides in Beverly, Massachusetts with his wife, daughter, and two crazy Brittanys.